mxdillon/common-words/README.md

 python3 app.py 3
 ```

+A suite of unit tests will be run as part of the build process.
+The build will fail if coverage falls below 85%.

 The user can specify the number of 'interesting' terms to return per document as a command line argument (3 shown as
  an example above).
 If left blank, this will default to 5 per document.